New Zealand 189 visa

 Resident Return Visa or NZ 189 Visa?

-If you are also eligible to apply for a Resident Return Visa, and have a partner and/or dependent children to sponsor, you must consider whether RRV or the new visa is the best option for your family.
-If your child becomes a permanent visa-holder they will not be eligible for a HELP loan until they attend their citizenship ceremony.
+If you are also eligible to apply for a Resident Return Visa, and have a partner and/or dependent children to sponsor, you must consider whether RRV or the NZ 189 visa is the best option for your family.

 Only you can decide what the best option for your family is given the cost, time taken to process each visa, be granted citizenship and attend a citizenship ceremony.
 Oz Kiwi cannot advise on the best pathway for your family.